How Elizabeth Warren’s Plan For Workers’ Rights Would Help Women

 How would Warren make her workers' rights plan happen?

-Many of Warren’s proposals would require Congressional approval, which means Democrats would have to win back the Senate before they become law.
-Some of the plans would reverse various Trump administration regulations, like the overtime rule that rolled back an Obama-era regulation which doubled the salary threshold under which salaried workers must receive overtime pay.
-Trump's rule cut pay for roughly 8 million workers.
+Many of Warren’s proposals would require congressional approval, which means Democrats would have to win back the Senate before they become law.
+Some of the plans would reverse various Trump administration regulations, like the overtime rule that rolled back an Obama-era regulation which doubled the salary threshold under which workers must receive overtime pay.
+(Trump's rule cut pay for about 8 million workers.)
 Warren promises to push for a new law that would keep future administrations from weakening these types of rules.

 What do the other 2020 candidates want to do about labor rights?

-Many of the other candidates have put forth ambitious labor proposals.
-Along with Warren, Sen. Cory Booker, Mayor Pete Buttigieg, Sen. Kamala Harris, Sen. Bernie Sanders, and Sen. Amy Klobuchar all support various pro-worker bills in Congress, including: the Protecting the Right to Organize bill, the Paycheck Fairness Act, the Domestic Workers Bill of Rights Act, and the Raise the Wage Act.
+A few of the other candidates have also put forth ambitious labor proposals.
+Along with Warren, most of the candidates support various pro-worker bills in Congress, including: the Protecting the Right to Organize Act, the Paycheck Fairness Act, the Domestic Workers Bill of Rights Act, and the Raise the Wage Act.

-Buttigieg also has a comprehensive labor-rights proposal, which includes extending federal labor and worker safety protections to farm and domestic workers, paid parental leave, a $15 minimum wage, and letting gig workers unionize.
+Julián Castro also unveiled a labor plan on Thursday, which is focused on boosting union membership and protecting farm and domestic workers.

 Advertisement

+Mayor Pete Buttigieg's labor-rights proposal includes extending federal labor and safety protections to farm and domestic workers, paid parental leave, a $15 minimum wage, and letting gig workers unionize.

-Harris has focused her labor platform on women, specifically schoolteachers, promising to to raise the average U.S. teacher's salary by $13,500.
+Sen. Kamala Harris has focused her labor platform on women, specifically teachers, promising to raise the average U.S. teacher's salary by $13,500.

-Sanders' labor platform focuses on strengthening unions.
+Sen. Bernie Sanders' labor platform focuses on strengthening unions.
 Last month, he issued a proposal consisting of a series of executive orders and bills to boost union membership, punish union-busting employers, and improve wages and benefits.

+Sen. Amy Klobuchar's labor-rights plan includes expanding union rights, such as preventing interference in union elections, a $15 federal minimum wage, banning companies from permanently replacing workers who participate in a strike, rolling back "right to work" laws, and rescinding executive orders from the Trump administration that limit collective bargaining.

-Compared to these candidates, Joe Biden, Amy Klobuchar, and Andrew Yang have fairly pared-down labor platforms.
+Compared to these candidates, Joe Biden and Andrew Yang have offered less-detailed labor platforms.
 Biden supports a $15 minimum wage and wants to make it easier for workers to form unions.
-Klobuchar would reinstate the Obama-era overtime rule and, as president, promises to "stand up against attempts to weaken our unions."
 Yang makes no mention of unions in his platform, but supports paid leave and equal-pay efforts like salary-disclosure laws.

 Advertisement